notclickable-jordan/rainhold/docs/linux-vm.md

 In Proxmox:

 1. Download Debian ISO
-    - Go to `Datacenter > compy386 > local > ISO Images`
+    - Go to `Datacenter > strongserver > local > ISO Images`
     - Add from URL (or latest from [Debian](https://www.debian.org/distrib/)):
         ```
         https://cdimage.debian.org/debian-cd/current/amd64/iso-dvd/debian-12.11.0-amd64-DVD-1.iso
         ```
 1. Create VM and install
-    - Use the server name and first username you set in [variables](docs/variables.md)
+    - Use the Linux VM name and first username you set in [variables](docs/variables.md)
-    - Once it's installed, get the IP address of your Debian VM from your router.
+    - Once it's installed, get the IP address of your Linux VM from your router.
 Proxmox does not tell you the IP address of the VM.
 You'll need this for the Ansible step below.

-After creating a Debian VM in Proxmox, you need to configure it so Ansible can reach it.
+After creating a Linux VM in Proxmox, you need to configure it so Ansible can reach it.

-# Configure the Debian VM for Ansible
+# Configure the Linux VM for Ansible

 ## Put your SSH key in authorized_keys